An Incentive Compatible, Efficient Market for Air Traffic Flow Management: The Market Model

 A {\em landing schedule} is an assignment of flights to time slots, respecting capacity constraints.
 Each time slot will be assigned a {\em landing price} which is the amount charged by FAA from the airline company if its flight lands in this time slot.
 We will define the {\em total cost} incurred by a flight to be the sum of the price paid for landing and the cost of the delay.

-We will say that a given schedule and prices are {\em an equilibrium landing schedule and prices} if: \begin{enumerate} \item W.r.t. these prices, each flight incurs a minimum total cost. \item The landing price of any time slot that is not filled to capacity is zero.
-This is a standard condition in economics; the price of a good that is not fully sold must be zero. \end{enumerate}
+We say that a given schedule and prices are {\em an equilibrium landing schedule and prices} if: \begin{enumerate} \item W.r.t. these prices, each flight incurs a minimum total cost. \item The landing price of any time slot that is not filled to capacity is zero.
+This condition is justified by observing that if at equilibrium, a slot with zero price is not filled to capacity, then clearly its price cannot be made positive.
+This is a standard condition in equilibrium economics. \end{enumerate}